andreaserlandsson/NUCLEUS/README.md

       Go inside the folder where you have cloned the desktop using

-      cd/path/to/project/NUCLEUS/nucleus/
+      cd  /path/to/project/NUCLEUS/nucleus/

       in your terminal.

-      From there run the commando
+      When correctly positioned; run the commando

       gradlew desktop:run